phiryll/btrie/README.md

 to allow different representations at different levels of the binary trie.
 The goal would be to self-optimize the trie for speed or space at different levels.
 I'm specifically considering sparse vs. dense data, but there may be other possibilities.
-This might not be reasonable with the fully or partially persistent variants.
+This is probably not feasible for the fully or partially persistent variants since those need to maintain all history.